zudello/zudello-knowledge-base/Knowledge Base/Zudello Writing Guide.md

 ## Log in vs login

 - "Log in" (two words) is a verb phrase - it's what you do when you enter your credentials to access an account:
-	- "I need to log in to my email"
+	- I need to log in to my email  ✅
-	- "Please log in to continue"
+	- Please log in to continue  ✅
+	- You will need to login again ❌
-- "Login" (one word) is a noun or adjective - it refers to the credentials or the process itself:
+- Login (one word) is a noun or adjective - it refers to the credentials or the process itself:
-	- "I forgot my login information"
-	- "The login page isn't loading"
+	- The login page isn't loading  ✅
-	- "Enter your login details below"
+	- Enter your login details below  ✅
+	- If you have forgotten your log in information ❌
 - An easy way to remember: if you can replace it with "sign in," use two words (log in).
 If you can replace it with "username" or "credentials," use one word (login).

-## Toggles
+## Toggles and radio buttons

-- Refer to toggles as options only if required.
-Otherwise, just use the name of the toggle
+- Refer to toggles and radio buttons as options only if required.
+Otherwise, just use the name of the toggle/button.
-- Options are either selected or deselected
+- Options are either turned on or turned off (not enabled, selected, toggled off, or anything else).
+- Turned on, turn on, turning on, turns on.
-- Bold the name of an option like you would a button
+- Bold the name of an option like you would a button.
+- Examples:
-	- Select the **Delegate duties** option
+	- Turn on the **Delegate duties** option ✅
-	- Deselect **Are the line totals inclusive of tax?**
+	- Turn off **Are the line totals inclusive of tax?** ✅
+	- Disable the **Verify email** option ❌

+## Checkboxes

+- Refer to checkboxes as the name of the option if the name is short and each name is unique.
+Otherwise, refer to them as checkboxes.
+- If using the name of the option, bold the name and match the case in the UI.
+- Checkboxes are selected or deselected (not turned on, toggle off, unchecked, or enabled).
+- Examples:
+	- Select **Ready**, **User Review** and any other statuses you would like to view ✅
+	- Select the checkbox at the start of each row that you would like to delete ✅
+	- Check **Approval** to view only invoices awaiting approval ❌
+	- Select **Step Name** at the start of each dataset row you want to delete ❌

+## Drop-down menus

+- Drop-down, not drop down or dropdown.
+- Users select options from a drop-down menu.
+They don't pick, choose, or click